vari/ff-enhancer/README.md

   - E.g. filter out stories that have "slash" in the description, but keep stories that say "no slash" or "not slash" in the description
   - Or, include stuff that has "pizza" in the description, but don't inlcude stories that have "no pizza"
 - Auto-fetch next page until at least one story matching the filters is found - **M**
-- Investigate behaviour of extension on story list when browsing an author's profile page -> add option to enable/disable filtering on author profile pages. **M**
+- By default, the extension runs only on the main story lists.
+Need to add support for filtering profile page story lists and community story lists. - **M**
 - Import/export settings directly from/to a file. - **L**